h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

 #### Variable, Field, Attribute, Property
 - Variable is the name given to a memory location.
 The basic unit of storage in a program.
 - Field is a data member of a class.
 Can be public static, non-static, and final.
-- Attribute is anoter term for a field.
+- Attribute is another term for a field.
 Typically a public field that can be accessed directly.
 - Property is also used for fields and it typically has a getter and setter combination.

 #
-#### Primative Data Types
+#### Primitive Data Types
 - boolean
 - byte
 - char